 The next section, "Make Your Community Healthier," reminds you that tending your own backyard may not be enough.
 Because many parks and utilities departments use pesticides extensively, this chapter provides tips on advocating in your community to assure safer practices.

-Finally, the last section offers a list of resources - agencies and organizations, books, websites and such.
+Finally, the last section offers a list of resources including agencies and organizations, books and websites.

 Click on a chapter (above right) and take a look!

-* Chapters 2 and 3 are large files for dial-up modems.
-If you wish, visit the Seattle Audubon Nature Shop to pick up a free copy of the booklet, or ask the Nature Shop (firstname.lastname@example.org; 206-523-8243 x10) to send you a copy for $5 (shipping and handling.)
+If you wish, visit the Seattle Audubon Nature Shop to pick up a free copy of the booklet.

 "When we lose the common wildlife in our immediate surroundings, we run the risk of becoming inured to delight, and eventually, alienated from the land."